-It's important to note that income loss is not a part of the amount multiplied in the settlement value formula applied to special damages.
-It is added on after the multiplied amount has been arrived at.
+It's important to note that income loss is not a part of the amount multiplied in the personal injury settlement formula that's often applied to special damages.
+Instead, lost income is usually added on after the proper multiplier has been determined.

-For example, let's say that after an accident, your medical expenses total $400, and your income loss is $500.
+For example, let's say that after an accident, your medical bills total $2,000, and your income loss is $1,500.
 Because your injury was soft tissue only, a formula of two times specials is applied.
-Only your medical expenses of $400 would be multiplied by two, not your $500 income loss.
-Instead, the $500 income loss would be added on to the multiplied total.
-In this example, the formula would be 2 x $400 = $800, plus $500 lost income, for a formula total of $1,300.
-This total only begins negotiations, and it can go up or down depending on the facts of your individual case.
+Only your medical expenses of $2,000 would be multiplied by two, not your $1,500 income loss.
+Instead, the $1,500 income loss would be added on to the multiplied total.
+In this example, the formula would be 2 x $2,000 = $4,000, plus $1,500 lost income, for a formula total of $5,500.
+This total only begins personal injury settlement negotiations, and it can go up or down depending on the facts of your individual case.

-The fact that you were able to take sick leave or vacation pay for the time you missed, and therefore did not directly lose income, does not matter; that time is still part of your lost income claim.
-You were entitled to use that sick leave or vacation time for other periods when you might have needed or wanted it.
-Therefore, using up sick leave or vacation pay is considered the same as losing the pay itself.
+The fact that you were able to take sick leave or vacation pay for the time you missed—and therefore did not directly lose income—does not matter; that time is still part of your lost income claim.
+You were entitled to use that sick leave or vacation time when you might have needed or wanted it.
+Bottom line: Using up sick leave or vacation pay is considered the same as losing the pay itself.

-To be reimbursed for lost income, you must be able to show two things:
+To be reimbursed for lost income, you typically must be able to show:

-If you are regularly employed by someone else, collecting information about your lost income is simple.
+If you are regularly employed by someone else, collecting information about your lost income is usually fairly straightforward.
 Ask your supervisor, boss, or human resources department to print out a letter or email you a document (on company letterhead or stationery, if that's an option) that includes your name, your position, your rate of pay, the number of hours you normally work, and the number of hours or days you missed following the accident.
-The letter need not indicate whether you took sick leave, vacation time, or a leave of absence.
+The document need not indicate whether you took sick leave, vacation time, or a leave of absence.

-If you are irregularly employed or are self-employed, proving lost income is more complicated.
+If you are irregularly employed or are self-employed, proving lost income can be a little more complicated.
 You have to show how much work time you lost and what you might have earned had you been able to work.
 You can use any evidence you have of a drop in billing or invoices, a calendar showing appointments you had to cancel, and any documents (including printouts of emails and other electronic messages) showing meetings, conferences, or other appointments you were unable to attend.

 After you have demonstrated how much work you missed, you have to show how much you might have earned.
 If you had been working a relatively steady amount immediately before the accident, you can show an average for the period by putting together copies of your billing, invoices, payments received, or other evidence of money earned.
 Then, depending on the amount you were working and how much you were earning, you can calculate how much income you are considered to have lost for the time you were unable to work due to the nature and extent of your injuries.

 The best evidence of your yearly income is your personal income tax return for the previous year.
-You need to show only the part of your tax return that gives your year's gross income; the rest of the return -- deductions, exemptions -- is irrelevant, and an insurance company has no right to see it.
+You need to show only the part of your tax return that gives your year's gross income; the rest of the return—deductions, exemptions—is irrelevant, and an insurance adjuster has no right to see it.
 If you had particularly low earnings during the previous year, include two or three years of returns to demonstrate how much you usually earn.
 If you also have some evidence of income for the current year showing a similar earning pattern, include that as well.

-In addition to time lost from work, you are entitled to be reimbursed for work opportunities you lost because of the accident and your injuries.
+In addition to time lost from work, you are entitled to reimbursement for work opportunities lost because of the accident and your injuries.
 Of course, it's harder to prove you lost income by missing a job interview or a sales meeting than showing you lost income by missing actual work.

-But even if you cannot point to specific dollar amounts you lost, the fact that an insurance adjuster knows that lost potential income is a valid part of your claim will move your final compensation amount upward.
-How much your final compensation is raised will depend on how strong your proof is of lost income opportunity, and how much that lost opportunity might have cost you.
+But even if you cannot point to specific dollar amounts you lost, the fact that an insurance adjuster knows that lost potential income is a valid part of your claim will boost your settlement (the increase will depend on the specifics of your losses, of course).

-This article is excerpted from the book, How to Win Your Personal Injury Claim by Attorney Joseph Matthews (Nolo).
+Much of this article is excerpted from How to Win Your Personal Injury Claim by attorney Joseph Matthews (Nolo).